AdobeDocs/experience-cloud.en/help/website-implementation/pages/target.md

 ### Validate the Global Mbox

-Now that you have added the Target extension, fired the `Load Target` action and fired the `Fire Global Mbox` there should now be a global mbox request made to Target which we can validate in the Debugger
+Now that you have added the Target extension and fired the `Load Target` and `Fire Global Mbox` actions, there should now be a global mbox request made on all pages where your Launch property is used.

 **To validate the Load Target and Global Mbox actions**